aarya-bhatia/irc/README.md

 protocol was developed in the late 1980s and has since become a popular means of online communication.

 The server is implemented as a single-threaded event-driven system.
-The server uses the linux polling API as well as non blocking IO for all network communication.
+It uses the linux polling API as well as non blocking IO for all network communication.
 This allows the server to service many requests at once and be more efficient.
 The server uses buffers and message queues for communication.
-There are various data structures like the Connection struct handles the communication for each connection.
+There are various data structures like the Connection struct to handle the communication for each connection.
 The message queue allows the server to prepare messages to be sent to a client before the client is ready to receive them.
 It also lets the server parse multiple messages sent by the client at the same time and save them for future.
 The buffers store the current request or response data.
 Since the connections are multiplexed, these buffers may be in an incomplete state.
 However, when the messages are fully received or sent, the message queues will always be in a correct state.

+An IRC network is composed of many servers running in parallel as well as many clients connected to a single server.
+The network topology is always a spanning tree by design.
+This ensures that there are no loops in the network.
+Therefore, servers can relay messages to every connected peer to propogate messages from one server to the others.
+Secondly, there is always a single path between each pair of clients due to the nature of the network.
+This eliminates the risk of duplicate messages and infinite cycles of messages that are relayed.
+However, the server needs to keep track of all the servers that it is currently connected to and all the servers that it can reach through one of its peers.
+The server implements the cycle detection logic so that any illegal connection can be dismissed.

 The servers use a config file to configure the servers.
 Only servers specified in the file are allowed to participate in the network.
 This is recommended by the RFC.
 The config file contains the name of the server, the IP address, port number and password.
 The password is used for server-server registration.
-The port is the port that the server listens for connections.
-We can simply edit this file to add / remove servers.
-The config file behaves like a small database for servers in the network.
+The port is where the server listens for new connections from clients or peers.
+It is possible to edit this file to manage the servers.
+The config file behaves like a database for the network.
+Here is an example of a valid entry in the `config.csv` file: `testserver,192.168.64.4,5000,password@1234`

 The client is implemented as a multi-threaded application so that it can communicate with the user on stdin as well as the server over a socket.
-The client also uses the connection struct and messages queues like the server.
+The client also uses the Connection struct and messages queues like the server.
 The client message queues are synchronised by mutex locks so messages can be sent from various threads.
 Most commands read from stdin are sent verbatim to the server, with only the addition of a CRLF delimiter.
 This works well because IRC is a text-based protocol.

-A user can start the client by typing `./build/client <server-name>`, where server name is a server that exists in the config file.
-The client will try to connect to the host and IP specified by the entry in the config.
-Then the user can interact with the client by typing IRC commands such as "NICK example".
+A user can start the client by typing `./build/client <server-name>` on the terminal, where server name is a server that exists in the config file.
+The client will try to connect to the host and IP specified by the server's entry in the file.
+Then, the user can interact with the client by typing IRC commands such as "NICK example" or "PRIVMSG #aarya :Hello".
 The new line character is used to end the messages.
 The client also displays the replies sent by the server to stdout asynchronously.

 The client can accept special commands that are prefixed with a '/'.
 These commands allow us to register faster.
 We can use the client to behave as a user